cjGO/cjgo.github.io/_posts/2021-06-05-Syn-Arabidopsis.md

 comments: true
 ---

 This blog post presents an overview of a brief experiment about synthetic data for agriculture.
 It is an end-to-end project; meaning that it will cover the creation of data to the results of a model which uses said data.
-This field is a burgeoning field.
+This is a burgeoning field which has had enormous impacts in other industries beside agriculture.
 I will briefly outline what this field is all about before going into the details.

 ![image](https://user-images.githubusercontent.com/12351695/120893459-75a80500-c624-11eb-908c-827e8b302d55.png)